gloriakang/banana-phone/work/flu-0.md

 In the weighted data frame, females had 1.3474 times the odds of being sick compared to males.

-### Calculate OR for being sick, adjusted by ethnicity
+### Calculate OR for being sick, adjusted for ethnicity

 ```r